Precise Attribute Intensity Control in Large Language Models via Targeted Representation Editing: Related Works

 \subsection{LLM Alignment}

 \paragraph{Alignment Paradigm} Alignment approaches for LLMs fall into two primary paradigms.
 Fine‐tuning via RLHF~\cite{stiennon2020learning, zhu2023principled, touvron2023llama}—where a reward model guides policy optimization—yields robust performance but depends on a multi‐stage loop of reward learning, policy updates, and rollouts, which can be resource‐intensive~\cite{stiennon2020learning, touvron2023llama}.
 Direct Preference Optimization (DPO)~\cite{rafailov2023direct} recasts this as a supervised loss, removing the need for online sampling, yet still demands significant memory to maintain both policy and reference models.
 Inference‐time interventions sidestep model updates: prompt engineering—crafting instructions (with or without examples)—can nudge outputs toward desired behaviors with almost no extra compute~\cite{askell2021general}.
-Guided decoding as another effective branch has also been well-explored: ARGS weave reward‐model scores into token probabilities to steer generation~\cite{khanov2024alignment}.
-Mudgal et al.\cite{mudgal2023controlled} and Han et al.\cite{han2024value} train a prefix‑based reward scorer to guide generation from a partial hypothesis.
-DeAL~\cite{huang2024deal}, by contrast, casts decoding as an A* search, using heuristic costs to optimize token selection.
-TransferQ$^{\*}$~\cite{chakraborty2024transferqstarprincipled} introduces an inference‐time policy adjustment that minimally shifts a pretrained model’s token distribution toward higher‐reward outputs via a quantile‐based optimization.
-However, these methods fundamentally lack a principled mechanism for precise attribute intensity control, as they are designed to monotonically shift outputs toward human-preferred extremes rather than targeting specific points along the preference spectrum. \paragraph{Multi-objective alignment} Another critical direction in LLM alignment is multi-objective alignment, which is crucial for real-world deployment where LLMs must balance competing attributes based on user preferences.
-Recent works on multi-objective alignment have explored various ways to approximate Pareto-optimal trade-offs. \cite{ramé2023rewardedsoupsparetooptimalalignment} trains separate policies for each reward preference via RLHF and interpolates them post hoc.
-MODPO \cite{zhou2024onepreferencefitsallalignmentmultiobjectivedirect} extends Direct Preference Optimization to handle multiple objectives.
-RiC \cite{yang2024rewardsincontextmultiobjectivealignmentfoundation} reduces training costs by applying reward-conditioned supervised fine-tuning and lightweight online data augmentation.
-Panacea \cite{zhong2024panaceaparetoalignmentpreference} further embeds preference vectors into model parameters through SVD-LoRA, enabling a single model to generalize across objectives after training.
-Despite these advancements, these methods rely on costly retraining to inject various multi-objective preferences.
-In contrast, our method achieves efficient alignment entirely at test time.
+Guided decoding as another effective branch has also been well-explored: ARGS weave reward‐model scores into token probabilities to steer generation~\cite{khanov2024alignment}. \citet{mudgal2023controlled} and \citet{han2024value} train a prefix‑based reward scorer to guide generation from a partial hypothesis.
+DeAL~\cite{huang2025deal}, by contrast, casts decoding as an A* search, using heuristic costs to optimize token selection.
+Transfer Q$^{\ast}$~\cite{chakraborty2024transfer} introduces an inference‐time policy adjustment.
+Energy-based methods like COLD ~\cite{qin2022cold} and BOLT ~\cite{liu2023bolt} perform iterative gradient-based search at the logit level to find low-energy (high-reward) sequences.
+However, these methods fundamentally lack a principled mechanism for precise attribute intensity control.
+They are designed to monotonically shift outputs toward preferred extremes—for example, by maximizing a reward function (i.e. ARGS) or minimizing a static energy function (i.e. COLD and BOLT).
+They are not formulated as a target-reaching problem and thus offer no built-in stopping criterion to hit a specific scalar target (e.g., ``helpfulness = 3``), which would require extensive, per-sample hyperparameter tuning.